meditto/shopify-nextjs-prisma-app/docs/SETUP.md

   - `pretty`: Run `prettier` on the entire project.
   - `update`: Force updates all packages to latest version and requires you to manually run `npm i --force` after.
 Not recommended if you don't know what you're doing.
   - `update:url`: Use `@shopify/cli-kit` to update URLs to your Shopify partner dashboard.
 Requires a proper setup of `.env` file.
-  - `ngrok:auth`: Replace `<auth-token-goes-here>` with your ngrok token and run it to activate ngrok.
+  - `ssl:create`: Generate a self-signed SSL and generate `proxy-config.json` file, so that `npm run tunnel` will work properly.
-  - `ngrok`: Starts ngrok on port 3000.
+  - `tunnel`: Run the local proxy.
   - `shopify`: Allows you to accesss Shopify CLI commands.
 Try `npm run shopify help` for more info.
   - `s:e:create`: Create a Shopify extension.
   - `s:e:deploy`: Deploy extension to Shopify.